Areas of Interest

 - Doctor of Philosophy (PhD) in Law, University of Saskatchewan

 - Master of Laws (LLM) with Distinction, London School of Economics and Political Science

 - Bachelor of Laws (LLB) with Distinction, University of Alberta

 - Bachelor of Arts (BA) in Psychology with Distinction, University of Alberta

-Amy Zarzeczny is currently accepting applications from new PhD and MPP students for September 2023 in the following research areas: health law and policy, health policy, medical innovation, and science policy.
-Students with an interest in regenerative medicine, virtual healthcare, and professional regulation are particularly encouraged to apply.
+Amy Zarzeczny is currently accepting applications from new PhD and MPP students for September 2024 in the following research areas: health law and policy, health policy, medical innovation.
+Students with a social science interest in regenerative medicine and professional regulation are particularly encouraged to apply.

 Select Research Funding and Grants

 - “Law, Public Policy, and Social License for Next-Generation Regenerative Medicine”, Translation and Society Team Award, Stem Cell Network, 2022 – 2025, Total award: $704,985, Role: Principal Investigator